-- > Do not become a victim.
-Assess scene safety and rescue resources. - Routine cervical spine stabilization may impede airway management and is not necessary unless the circumstances indicate that trauma is likely. - > Aggressive pulmonary support is essential. - > If possible, rescue breathing should begin while the patient is in the water. - > Chest compressions while in the water are ineffective. - > There is no need to clear the airway of water prior to rescue breathing. - Attempts to remove water from the breathing passages by any means other than suction is not necessary. - The Heimlich maneuver should be reserved for patients > 1 year of age with suspected airway occlusion by a foreign body.
+- ➤ Do not become a victim.
+Assess scene safety and rescue resources. - ➤ Routine cervical spine stabilization may impede airway management and is not necessary unless the circumstances indicate that trauma is likely. - Aggressive pulmonary support is essential. - If possible, rescue breathing should begin while the patient is in the water. - > Chest compressions while in the water are ineffective. - ➤ There is no need to clear the airway of water prior to rescue breathing. - ➤ The Heimlich maneuver should be reserved for patients > 1 year of age with suspected airway occlusion by a foreign body.